thingsboard/thingsboard.github.io/docs/iot-gateway/config/modbus.md

         ],
 ```

-###### Subsection "rpc"
+###### Key settings for "rpc"
-Configuration in this subsection provides settings for RPC requests from ThingsBoard platform instance to device.
+Configuration in this unit provides settings for RPC requests from ThingsBoard platform instance to device.

 | **Parameter** | **Default value**     | **Description**                                                             |
 |:-|:-|-